vasilmoskov/employees/README.md

 ## Getting Started

-The [Getting Started](https://vaadin.com/docs/latest/getting-started) guide will quickly familiarize you with your new Icefog App implementation.
+The [Getting Started](https://vaadin.com/docs/latest/getting-started) guide will quickly familiarize you with your new Colleagues App implementation.
 You'll learn how to set up your development environment, understand the project structure, and find resources to help you add muscles to your skeleton — transforming it into a fully-featured application.